In this article, I explore the perception and reality of strength training vs. foam rolling for golf.

 Cutting to the chase, the correct answer is the barbell.
 I have been referring to my “5 Pillars of Golf Strength and Conditioning“ that underpin being “Fit for Golf” a lot recently.
 If we take a look at the impact each implement can have on the 5 Pillars we see a clear picture of why the barbell is the winner.

 Looking at the body of research on foam rolling we can see it improves flexibility acutely, i.e if you do it before a workout, you will have greater range of motion when you begin the workout.
 It also improves flexibility chronically, i.e do it for a few weeks and your flexibility is improved in general, not just immediately after you foam roll.
-The mechanism by which it works is unclear, but according to the boys at SCR it has to do with muscle activity patterns, and it is not the same as how stretching works.
+The mechanism by which it works is unclear, but according to review by SCR it has to do with muscle activity patterns, and it is not the same as how stretching works.

 When the scientific evidence, and the practical experience of strength & conditioning coaches is pooled together there is only one winner in the debate, and that is the barbell.
 Far more important than the barbell is what it represents however, which is strength training, i.e training your muscles to produce more force over time.
 If we do this strength training with a selection of intelligent exercises, through a full, safe range of motion, and with attention to detail in regards the technique it is a wonderful training modality for everyone.
 The abundance of benefits derived from appropriate, intelligent, strength training cannot be replaced, and should be enjoyed by all golfers, and people in general.

+Hex bars, dumbbells, cables, bands, etc are all great.
 This is absolutely not to bash foam rollers or soft tissue work in general, they are excellent tools for working on mobility.
 It’s just that when compared to the very diverse barbell & strength training, they can’t compete.